Are you an adviser? Go to Unbiased Pro

 Companies have to get your permission before performing a hard check, as this will appear on your credit report and can affect your score for up to a year.

-If you are frequently having hard credit checks, your credit score won’t have time to recover, and it implies that you are struggling with your finances
+If you are frequently having hard credit checks, your credit score won’t have time to recover, and it implies you are struggling with your finances

-Although it’s important to limit the number of hard credit checks you have, the credit score impact for most people switching bank accounts will be negligible and short-lived.
+Although it’s important to limit the number of hard credit checks you have, the credit score impact for most people switching bank accounts will be negligible and short lived.

 However, there are some situations where you might want to reconsider whether now is the best time to switch accounts.